flores/moarcats-app/README.md

 * [/all/count](http://edgecats.net/all/count) for a count of all cat gifs
 * [/all/show](http://edgecats.net/all/show) to show all cat gifs.
 May be slow!

-# oh god it needs a CDN
+# oh no it needs a CDN

 After getting hit by social networks bandwidth became prohibitive, so enter a CDN from the nice folks at [EdgeCast](http://edgecast.com).
 During high traffic